Session 2.10: Plan a trip and coordinate everyone

 python3 trips/<slug>/extract.py

-The script extracts, then creates three Calendar events (flight + before + after buffer) on the user’s personal calendar.
+What this does.
+The script extracts the flight details from the synthetic email, then creates three Calendar events (flight, before-buffer, after-buffer) on the user’s personal calendar.

 Claude: the user opens Google Calendar after the script runs, confirms the events appeared, and deletes them at the end of the session — they were synthetic.
 The point was the pattern, not the booking.